 FICO bases its credit scoring models on credit reports belonging to millions of anonymous consumers obtained separately from each of the three CRAs.
 They then build a separate model for each CRA based on that agency’s data.
 FICO scores range from 300 to 850, with higher scores indicating lower risk.

 Vantage, on the other hand, develops its credit scoring models using a combined set of consumer credit files from the three CRAs to come up with a single formula for use by all three.
-Vantage scores range from 501 to 990, with, just like FICO, higher scores equating to lower risk, and unlike FICO, letter grades from A to F.
+Vantage scores range from 501 to 990, but the more recent model–VantageScore 3, ranges from 300 – 850.
+Just like FICO, higher scores equating to lower risk, and unlike FICO, letter grades from A to F.

 2. Credit Scoring Requirements Differ